 - Our low cost molds are available to make different lengths in 6 weeks so special lengths are no problem.

-- Resists slipping better than PU belts.
+- Higher coefficient of friction resists slipping better than XLD O-rings and PU belts.

 V-Conform Disadvantages: